victorrentea/live-coding/README.md

 I created this plugin to optimize the live coding that I do during my training sessions and presentations.
 More about me : https://www.victorrentea.ro

 Next features:
+- lower the @RAC replace hint to only fix unless you are in a @Component, or another annotation annotated with @Component
+- [wow!] anonymize a method by replacing names with other names and creating the necessary stubbing.
+Maybe also detecting complex methods to select.
 - if some fields are already assigned in constructor, make sure AddRequiredArgsConstructor deletes the boilerplate ctor.
 - detect local calls of spring aspected annotations
 - Split Variable